ElegyEngine/ElegyEngine/README.md

 # Elegy.Engine

+*Note: early WiP, not production-ready.
+You can track progress in ["Roadmap to 1.0"](https://github.com/ElegyEngine/ElegyEngine/issues/18).*

-C# and Vulkan game engine, specialised for developing retro-style first-person shooters and similar games from the late 90s and early 2000s.
+This is a C# and Vulkan game engine, specialising in the development of retro-style first-person shooters and similar games from the late 90s and early 2000s.

-Check out [Elegy.TestGame](src/Elegy.TestGame) for an example game module, as well as the other tools and plugins:
+Check out [Elegy.Game](src/Plugins/Elegy.Game) for an example game module, as well as the other tools and plugins:
-* [Elegy.DevConsole](src/Elegy.DevConsole) - external developer console plugin
+* [Elegy.DevConsole](src/Plugins/Elegy.DevConsole) - external developer console plugin
-* [Elegy.MapCompiler](src/Elegy.MapCompiler) - level compiler tool for TrenchBroom and other Quake map editors
+* [Elegy.MapCompiler](src/Tools/Elegy.MapCompiler) - level compiler tool for TrenchBroom and other Quake map editors
-* [Elegy.MaterialGenerator](src/Elegy.MaterialGenerator) - quickly generate materials from a folder full of texture images
+* [Elegy.MaterialGenerator](src/Tools/Elegy.MaterialGenerator) - quickly generate materials from a folder full of texture images
-* [Elegy.ShaderTool](src/Elegy.ShaderTool) - generate shaders & shader templates from GLSL
+* [Elegy.ShaderTool](src/Tools/Elegy.ShaderTool) - generate shaders & shader templates from GLSL

 For level designers who use TrenchBroom, a [game config](config/trenchbroom) is provided.
 Other level editors are likely unsupported but could work depending on how well they do Quake 3.

-*Note: early WiP, check back in Q4 2024!*
-*Right now the engine is not usable for gamedev of any kind.*

 # Building